Xelabus

 Xelabus Limited is an independent bus and coach operator, based in Eastleigh, Hampshire.
-It primarily operates public bus services within the Southampton and Eastleigh area, with some services branching off into Hedge End and Bishop's Waltham.
+It primarily operates public bus services within the Southampton area.
 All their operations come under their parent, Xelagroup Ltd.

 History

 Xelabus was founded in November 2010 by Gareth Blair, after finishing a CPC course with the Chartered Institute of Logistics and Transport in Bristol.
 The name is a portmanteau of his son's name spelt backwards with the word bus.
 Vehicles are painted in a green livery similar to that of the former Hants & Dorset company that used to run in the region until 1983 when it was dissolved.

 A free service in Eastleigh to Chandlers Ford was the first route to be introduced which grew to seven bus routes that mainly served the local Asda and Tesco supermarkets in the region.
 Since then, nine more routes have commenced including an Open Top Bus "Sea the city" in Portsmouth in 2011.
 Some services have been more successful than others, with one service to Southampton competing with Bluestar being withdrawn in less than 12 months.
-In September 2012, Xelabus began a two-year contract to operate services to Totton College.

-On 12 May 2014, Xelabus took over route 67 Winchester to Petersfield via West Meon from Velvet under contract to Hampshire County Council.
+In September 2012, Xelabus began a two-year contract to operate services to Totton College.On 12 May 2014, Xelabus took over route 67 Winchester to Petersfield via West Meon from Velvet under contract to Hampshire County Council.
 In June the same year, it took over the Barton Peveril College routes from Velvet.
-Between January and August 2015, Xelabus acquired the routes and school services of Velvet and Brijan Tours when both of them went into administration.

-On 4 November 2019, Xelabus introduced contactless payments across their vehicles.
+Between January and August 2015, Xelabus acquired the routes and school services of Velvet and Brijan Tours when both of them went into administration.On 4 November 2019, Xelabus introduced contactless payments across their vehicles.

 For a short time during the 2020 Coronavirus outbreak, all Xelabus service were suspended in March for three months until June where over time it started to return to a normal frequency.
-A month later, the company was awarded the contract to run to the Chilworth Science Park by the University of Southampton.
+A month later, the company was awarded the contract to run the X21 to the Chilworth Science Park by the University of Southampton.
 The route is the only one contracted by the university to not use the uni-link branding and it runs between Southampton and Chilworth via Southampton Airport parkway, using an ADL Enviro200 MMC equipped with WiFi facilities and leather seating.

 Xelabus saw two purchases of local coach companies within 2022, Seaview Services of Sandown in May, and Yellow Coaches of Bournemouth in August.
 These were purchased under the Xelagroup parent company.
-The latter of the two was awarded an emergency tender by the BCP council after it's purchase to cover for routes 18, 33 and 36; this emergency tender ended on 14 February 2023 with Yellow Coaches subsequently withdrawing public operations in Bournemouth.
+The latter of the two was awarded an emergency tender by the BCP council after its purchase to cover for routes 18, 33 and 36; this emergency tender ended on 14 February 2023 with Yellow Coaches subsequently withdrawing public operations in Bournemouth.
+These routes previously were contracted to Yellow Buses, and were covered by Morebus for two weeks as the former fell into administration.

 In August 2022, five public services within Hampshire were cut from the network due to rising costs and low patronage.
 One of these routes was covered by another operator, Southampton Mini Link, for two months before it ceased operations.